How can I learn about widgets? Is there a tooltip?

 Check and validate the % of Risk Mass in Exception Requests out of the total organization Risk Mass.

 First, let's check the dashboard for the organizational Risk Mass.
 In this example, it shows 141 m (million).

 Next, go to the Exceptions Requests report to check how much of the total organizational Risk Mass is in Exception Requests.
 You quickly discover that the "Risk Mass in Exception Requests" and the "Risk Mass by Risk Level in Exception Requests" widgets present the needed stats.

 A quick addition calculation of the risk mass in each risk level results in 16,472.

 16,472 of 141,000,000 = 0.0001168227% , which validates the % presented in the Risk Mass of Exception Requests widget.

 Note: The percentage fraction representation in the stats is limited to 2 digits.
 Fractions of % are rounded to the nearest tenth.

-If you attempt to re-validate the Risk Mass volume and % in Exception Requests out of the new total Risk Mass before the Analytics syncs again, the numbers wouldn't add up accurately.
-In this case, you should expect to observe the same exact stats in Analytics despite the increase in the organizational overall Risk Mass and the addition of 200 more Exception Requests.
-Once the Analytics completes daily sync, the widgets get updated, and the numbers align.
+If you attempt to re-validate the Risk Mass volume and % in Exception Requests out of the new total Risk Mass before the Analytics syncs again, the numbers will only add up somewhat accurately.
+In this case, you should expect to observe the same stats in Analytics despite the increase in the organizational overall Risk Mass and the addition of 200 more Exception Requests.
+The widgets get updated once the Analytics completes daily sync and the numbers align.